 Writer’s block has been the subject of many scholarly studies including Mike Rose’s classic Writer’s Block: The Cognitive Definition.
 Most experts agree that it’s caused by a combination of too much information, and pressure to produce.

-That kind of pressure can be intense, and it can create real fear; the writer Ernest Hemingway, who spent years as a frontline war correspondent, once said his greatest fear was “a blank sheet of paper.”A writer suffering from writer’s block knows what to do, but just can’t seem to commit words to paper.
+That kind of pressure can be intense, and it can create real fear; Ernest Hemingway once said his greatest fear was “a blank sheet of paper.”A writer suffering from writer’s block knows what to do, but just can’t seem to commit words to paper.

 Whether you’re trying to find just the right house plan, or searching for just right inspiration for your home design project, you just can’t seem to stop the dream and start the reality.